keegano/KO3D/README.md

 To create a plot, create a div element with a preset width and height.
 This is important; failure to set these values results in a plot with dimensions 0x0, which is very, very hard to see.
-Then, use a simply jquery call to set up the plot after the document is loaded.
+Then, use a simple jquery call to set up the plot after the document is loaded.
 Here is a complete example:

     <html>